Find car finance for an imported car from abroad

 Katrin Straub

-Discovered a special vehicle model abroad?
-The dream of an imported car often hits an unexpected hurdle: financing.
+Found a particular vehicle model abroad?
+The dream of an imported car often falls at an unexpected hurdle: financing.
 We show you how to find a car loan for an imported vehicle from abroad and which strategic steps lead to success.

 The topic in brief and concise terms

-The main issue with financing an imported car is the lack of the German registration certificate Part II as loan security for the bank.
+The main problem when financing an imported car is the lack of the German registration certificate Part II as collateral for the bank.

-An unsecured installment loan is often the best alternative because it is not tied to the vehicle as collateral, speeding up the purchasing process.
+An unsecured instalment loan is often the best alternative, as it is not tied to the vehicle as collateral and speeds up the purchase process.

-The import costs vary significantly: for imports from the EU, only the VAT (19%) applies, while for non-EU imports, customs duty (10%) is also applicable.
+Import costs differ significantly: for imports from the EU, only VAT (19%) applies; for non-EU imports, customs duty (10%) is also charged.

 Understanding the financing gap for imported vehicles

-The financing of an import car presents a special challenge for banks.
-Unlike a vehicle purchased in Germany, there is initially no German registration certificate Part II.
-This document serves the bank as the primary security for the loan.
-Without this security, the risk to the financial institution increases significantly.
-The bank cannot simply transfer ownership of the vehicle to itself by security assignment while it is abroad.
-This gap in collateral leads to an immediate refusal by traditional car financiers in over fifty percent of applications.
-Therefore, banks must resort to alternative valuation and security methods, which complicates the process.
-Understanding this core problem is the first step to a successful financing strategy.
+Financing an imported car presents banks with a particular challenge.
+Unlike a vehicle purchased in Germany, there is initially no German registration certificate part II.
+This document serves as the bank’s primary security for the loan.
+Without this security, the risk for the lending institution rises significantly.
+The bank cannot simply transfer the vehicle into its ownership by way of security transfer while it is still abroad.
+This gap in collateralisation leads to immediate rejection in over fifty per cent of enquiries by traditional car financiers.
+Banks therefore have to resort to alternative valuation and security methods, which complicates the process.
+Understanding this core problem is the first step towards a successful financing strategy.

 Strategically assess cost factors for EU and non-EU imports

-The origin of the vehicle significantly determines the total costs.
+The origin of the vehicle has a significant impact on the total cost.
 An import from an EU member state is usually the most cost-effective option.
-There are no customs duties, and only the German VAT of nineteen percent on the net purchase price is due.
-The calculation is different when purchasing a vehicle in the USA or Japan.
-In addition to the purchase price and transport costs, often over 2,000 euros, you must account for ten percent customs duties and nineteen percent import VAT.
-These charges are calculated on the vehicle value plus transport costs, which can quickly increase the final price by thirty percent.
-Therefore, a careful comparison of the total costs is essential before deciding on a vehicle.
-The choice of import country directly impacts the required loan amount.
+There are no customs duties, and only the German value-added tax of nineteen percent is charged on the net purchase price.
+When buying a vehicle in the USA or Japan, the calculation is different.
+In addition to the purchase price and transport costs, which often exceed 2,000 euros, you must also factor in ten percent customs duty and nineteen percent import turnover tax.
+These charges are calculated on the vehicle value plus transport costs, which quickly increases the final price by thirty percent.
+A careful comparison of the total costs is therefore essential before you decide on a vehicle.
+The choice of import country therefore has a direct effect on the amount of credit required.

-The bank's perspective: Minimize the risk of collateral transfer
+The bank’s perspective: minimising the risk of security transfer of ownership

-For a bank, a car loan is a business that relies on solid security.
-The standard procedure is the transfer of ownership by way of security, where the vehicle registration certificate part two (logbook) is deposited with the bank as collateral.
-For an imported car, this document is initially not available.
-Therefore, the bank has no legal leverage if the borrower fails to make payments before the car is registered in Germany.
-This increased risk leads to stricter checks and higher creditworthiness requirements for the buyer.
-A few specialised institutions do offer import financing, but they often demand additional collateral or higher interest rates of at least two percentage points above the market average.
-The lack of physical security of the logbook is the central obstacle that needs to be overcome.
+For a bank, car financing is a business based on solid security.
+The standard procedure is the transfer of ownership by way of security, whereby the registration certificate, Part II (vehicle registration document) is deposited with the bank as collateral.
+In the case of an imported car, this document is initially not available.
+The bank therefore has no legal leverage if the borrower does not pay the instalments before the car is registered in Germany.
+This increased risk leads to stricter checks and higher requirements for the buyer’s creditworthiness.
+A few specialised institutions do offer import financing, but often require additional collateral or higher interest rates of at least two percentage points above the market average.
+The lack of physical security in the form of the vehicle registration document is the central obstacle that must be overcome.

-If a purpose-tied auto loan fails, an unsecured instalment loan offers a flexible alternative.
-Since this loan is at your free disposal, the bank only assesses your general creditworthiness and does not require any vehicle security.
-You receive the loan amount directly and can handle the vehicle purchase like a cash buyer.
-This significantly simplifies negotiations with the foreign seller.
-The downside is often slightly higher interest rates, as the risk for the bank increases by about one to three percentage points without collateral.
-However, this option gives you full control over the purchasing process.
-You can complete the import and registration without relying on the approval of a financing bank.
-For a successful used car financing from abroad, this is often the most pragmatic approach.
+If an earmarked car loan falls through, an unsecured instalment loan offers a flexible alternative.
+As this loan is available for you to use as you wish, the bank only checks your general creditworthiness and does not require vehicle collateral.
+You receive the loan amount directly and can handle the car purchase like a cash buyer.
+This makes negotiations with the overseas seller much easier.
+The drawback is often slightly higher interest rates, as the bank’s risk rises by around one to three percentage points without asset-backed security.
+However, this option gives you full control over the purchase process.
+You can complete the import and registration without having to rely on approval from a financing bank.
+For successful used-car financing from abroad, this is often the most pragmatic route.

-Comprehensive documentation is key to speeding up the financing and import process.
-Banks and licensing authorities require a range of documents to verify the legality and value of the vehicle.
-Keep the following documents ready:
+Complete documentation is the key to speeding up the financing and import process.
+Banks and registration authorities require a number of documents to verify the legality and value of the vehicle.
+Have the following documents ready:

 • A detailed and legally valid purchase agreement with the seller.

-• The complete foreign vehicle papers (e.g., Title in the USA).
+• The complete foreign vehicle documents (e.g. Title in the USA).

-• The CoC papers (Certificate of Conformity) for vehicles manufactured in the EU, confirming compliance with EU standards.
+• The CoC documents (Certificate of Conformity) for vehicles manufactured in the EU, which confirm compliance with EU standards.

-• The customs clearance certificate as proof of paid duties (for non-EU imports).
+• The customs clearance certificate from the customs office as proof of duties paid (for non-EU imports).

-• An appraisal from a recognised expert, especially for classic cars or rare models.
+• A valuation report from a recognised expert, especially for classic cars or rare models.

-• Your personal credit documents, typically the salary slips from the last three months.
+• Your personal credit documents, typically your payslips for the last three months.

-The path to an imported vehicle with German registration can be divided into seven clear steps.
+The process of importing a vehicle with German registration can be broken down into seven clear steps.
 A systematic approach prevents costly mistakes and saves time.
-Follow this sequence for a smooth process:
+Follow this order for a smooth process:

-1. Define financial framework: Clarify your budget and secure financing, ideally through a personal loan available in instalments.
+1. Set the financial framework: Clarify your budget and secure financing, ideally through an instalment loan for unrestricted use.

-2. Vehicle selection and purchase processing: Finalise a detailed purchase contract and check the vehicle history.
+2. Vehicle selection and purchase processing: Draw up a detailed purchase agreement and check the vehicle history.

-3. Organise transport: Hire a shipping company and clarify the insurance for the transport route, which can cost up to 3,000 euros.
+3. Organise transport: Commission a freight forwarder and clarify insurance for the transport route, which can cost up to 3,000 euros.

-4. Carry out customs clearance: Register the vehicle with German customs and pay all applicable fees (customs and import VAT).
+4. Complete customs clearance: Register the vehicle with German customs and pay all applicable fees (customs duty and import sales tax).

-5. Technical conversion and TÜV approval: Make necessary adjustments (e.g., to headlights) and carry out the main inspection under § 21 StVZO.
+5. Technical conversion and full TÜV inspection: Have necessary modifications (e.g. to headlights) carried out and the main inspection in accordance with § 21 StVZO performed.

-6. Ensure insurance coverage: Apply for an electronic insurance confirmation (eVB number) from your car insurance provider.
-Information regarding the Green Insurance Card is also relevant here.
+6. Ensure insurance cover: Apply for an electronic insurance confirmation (eVB number) from your motor insurer.
+Information about the Green Insurance Card is also relevant here.

-7. Registration in Germany: Present all documents at the registration office to receive German number plates and registration certificates.
+7. Registration in Germany: Submit all documents to the registration authority to obtain German number plates and the registration certificates.

-Even with careful planning, unforeseen costs can increase the import expenses by up to twenty percent.
-Our expert tip: Always plan for a financial buffer of at least fifteen percent of the total costs for unexpected repairs, adjustments, or fees.
-Additionally, have an independent valuation report prepared before purchasing.
-While this costs between 200 and 500 euros, it protects you from overpriced offers and serves as an important reference point for the bank.
-When selecting a vehicle, ensure it has a complete maintenance history.
-Missing service records can reduce the resale value by more than ten percent.
-A well-thought-out three-way financing might also be an option to manage the monthly burden.
-These measures significantly minimize your financial risk.
+Even with careful planning, unforeseen costs can increase import costs by up to twenty per cent.
+Our expert tip: always allow a financial buffer of at least fifteen per cent of the total costs for unexpected repairs, rework or fees.
+Also, have an independent valuation report prepared before purchase.
+Although this costs between 200 and 500 euros, it protects you from overpriced offers and serves the bank as an important point of reference.
+When selecting the vehicle, make sure it has a complete service history.
+Missing service records can reduce the resale value by more than ten per cent.
+A well-considered three-way financing could also be an option for managing the monthly burden.
+These measures significantly minimise your financial risk.

 Conclusion: With the right strategy to a financed imported car